Editor's Note: This post has been updated with new links and content.

 Every shipper’s situation is unique, so the list of factors that must be considered will be different depending on your industry, shipping spend, customer base, etc.

-Another good resource is via Justuno’s blog about How to offer free shipping as a small business in 2021.
+A good resource is Justuno’s blog about How to offer free shipping as a small business in 2021.
 The post claims that “free shipping is the number one incentive for consumers to shop online.”

 At a minimum, shippers need to consider their margins, products, qualifying thresholds, and customer demographics.

-- Qualifying Thresholds – setting a minimum order threshold to qualify for free shipping is a must for most shippers.
+• Qualifying Thresholds – setting a minimum order amount threshold to qualify for free shipping is a must for most shippers.
 After determining your average order value, consider placing your minimum free shipping threshold slightly higher.
 This may entice your customers to increase the size of their order.

 What are a few ways to offer free shipping?

-There's more than one way to bake a cake.
-And there's more than one way to offer free shipping.
+Shipping rules can differ from one business to another.
 If you're not currently offering free shipping, there are a number of different ways to do it.
 Using free shipping as a reward, or to boost another business objective is a great way to test.

-- Based On Location: If you're able to ship packages at a minimal cost to those within close proximity to your warehouse(s) or headquarters.
+• Based On Location: If you're able to ship packages at a minimal shipping fee to those within close proximity to your warehouse(s) or headquarters.

-- Free For Everyone And All Products: Some businesses offer free shipping - no matter what.
-You'll just want to make sure you have a clear understanding of how shipping costs may affect your margins.
+• Free For Everyone And All Products: Some businesses offer free shipping - no matter what.
+You'll just want to make sure you have a clear understanding of how shipping fees may affect your margins.

 Trying to lower your shipping costs on your own can be a major challenge, especially when UPS, FedEx and other carriers raise their rates and change their pricing structures annually.
 Carrier pricing is complex and confusing....by design.
-Over the past decade, UPS and FedEx have increased their rates by 75%.
-It’s highly unlikely that you’ve increased the cost of your product(s) to match carrier rate increases.
+Over the past decade, UPS and FedEx have increased their shipping rate by 75%.
+It’s highly unlikely that you’ve increased the cost of your product(s) to match the 2023 UPS and FedEx carrier rate increases.

 How can I lower my shipping costs?